terminalforlife/ShellProjects/source/cito/README.md

 sudo cito -r terminalforlife Extra master source/cito/{cito,completions}
 ```

-If you're not sure what UbuChk is, check out [this](https://youtu.be/CZ4Kn0gtHaM) video, over on YouTube.
+If you're not sure what Cito is, check out [this](https://youtu.be/CZ4Kn0gtHaM) video, over on YouTube.

 # Dependencies